smaugsmog/BNA/README.md

 This is to automate the tedious tapping with no brainpower and doesn't help with aspects that require thought or even much variation.

+## Modes

+- Void Mirror
+  - Start on the void mirror screen, with a team already selected and a buff ready to select.
+    Easiest way is to beat one level and start it on the next run.
+  - The script will battle until it loses 10 times in a row.
+  - Buffs will be selected based on the buff priority set in the Void Mirror settings menu in the app
+    - Buffs will be ordered based on selection.
+Drag the colored blocks to reorder.
+Buffs on the left are prioritised.
+- MetaSpace
+  - Starts on the team selection screen with a team already selected.
+Press battle, pick a team, then start the script.
+  - The script will battle up to 10 times and then stop.
+- Map Mission
+  - Start from the mission screen.
+Can go back 1 map if you have a locked screen.
+  - Collects supplies, then goes to the active map and looks for Gifts and Guns.
+  - Automatically collects gifts and battles guns
+  - Ignores purchase offers.
+Cannot scroll currently, so it will miss items

 ----

 --- Original README below ---